What is a Bullet Journal?

 While there is a wide variety of bullet journal supplies on the market, one of the most wonderful things about the bullet journal is that you don’t need much to get started.
 In fact, you only need a pen and a notebook.

 This notebook doesn’t have to be new, nice, or fancy in any way.
 Any old journal or notebook will do the trick.
 The bullet journal might even be the perfect way to use those half-used journals that I’m sure you have sitting around.
 That can help take the pressure off you to make your bullet journal perfect so you can focus on making the system work for you.

-If you do want to buy a new journal to help you get in the mindset of planning, then there are a ton of journal brands that you can choose from.
+If you do want to purchase a new journal to help you get in the mindset of planning, then there are a ton of journal brands that you can choose from.
 I personally prefer the ever-popular dot-grid Leuchtturm 1917 with the page numbers and ribbon bookmarks.
 You might also like to check out Moleskine or Rhodia journals – both of which I have tried and enjoyed.
 You can check out the My Supplies page to see a bigger list of supplies that I love if you want to look around!
 However, I just want to remind you that you don’t need to buy an expensive new journal from a craft store.
-Literally, any notebook will do, but here are a few of my favorites!
+Literally, any notebook will do.

 There are a million options when it comes to pens.
 Everyone has their own preferences when it comes to weight, ink, color, brand, etc. So in essence, this is totally up to you.
 I’m just going to suggest some of my favorite pens to get your creative juices flowing!